-The work in the WHO Collaborating Centre for Evidence-Based Health Promotion in Hospitals & Health Services (from here on referred to as WHO CC) follows the principles of WHO regarding Health Promotion (HP).
+The work in the WHO Collaborating Centre for evidence-based clinical health promotion (from here on referred to as WHO CC) follows the principles of WHO regarding Health Promotion (HP).
 The Centre aims at basing Health Promotion on the evidence platform in the same way as any other clinical interventions - according to its Terms of Reference with the WHO.

 The WHO CC relates to the work of WHO and of other WHO CCs by collaborating closely with all regional offices.

 The WHO CC: